3 Quick Steps to Fix a Frozen Air Conditioner

 Does the air emitting from your supply registers suddenly feel not cold enough?
 Inspect the indoor portion of your air conditioner.
 This component is situated inside your furnace or air handler, if you use a heat pump.
 If there’s water dripping onto the floor, there could be frost on the evaporator coil.
 The AC coil within the system could have frozen.
 You’ll need to melt it before it can cool your residence again.

 Here’s the things you should do.
 If you can’t get the coil defrosted, Levy & Son Service Experts is here to assist you with air conditioning repair in Dallas upheld by a 100% satisfaction guarantee.*

 Step 1: Turn the Air Conditioning Off and the Blower On

-Step 2: Pinpoint the Trouble
+Step 2: Diagnose the Trouble

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.